wessware/wessware/README.md

 I am enthusiastic and keen on mastering emerging technologies and their respective integration in Applied Artificial Intelligence in solving real-world problems, betterment of human lives, and corporate profitability.

-I am an integral & charismatic team player: I can work collaboratively for the achievement of a common goal.
+I am an integral & charismatic team player: I can work collaboratively for the achievement of the common goal.
 I am objective, analytical, detail oriented, disciplined, orderly, and competent.

 ## Tools 🧰 & Skills 💼